ravaldhruv/quizHost/quiz1.md

 ## Scenario:
 **You work at a fintech startup as a junior software developer.
 You've been tasked with a critical challenge!**

 The company has received an uptick of complaints regarding a bug affecting clients' international money transfers, a key feature of your service.
-Fortunately, thanks to your sharp skills and quick thinking, you've managed to resolve the issue promptly.
-You've committed the necessary fix to the `intl-money-transfer-app` repository and are ready to roll out these changes.
+Fortunately, thanks to your hard work and expertise, you've found the root cause of the issue and applied the necessary fixes to the `intl-money-transfer-app` repository and are ready to roll out these changes.

-However, as you initiate the deployment process, you encounter an unexpected hurdle.
+However, as you initiate the deployment process, you run into an unexpected problem.
 The application pods just won't come up!
-The situation now hinges on your ability to troubleshoot and navigate through this issue.

-_Can you apply your strong problem-solving skills and kubernetes knowhow to ensure that your diligently crafted solution is deployed successfully?_
+_Can you apply your strong problem-solving skills and kubernetes knowhow to ensure that the critical fix that you've worked so hard for can go live?_

 ## Setup: